discipl/discipl-law-reg/doc/FLINT models.md

 - `actions` - One or few words denoting what action is done on the object.
 - `actor` - A reference to a fact that defines the actor that can take this action.
 - `recipient` - A reference to a fact that defines the recipient of the result of this action.
 - `object` - The object on which the action is executed by the actor, and that is needed by the recipient of this action.
 The object can be a entity or agent or a reference to such via a fact.
-The object can also be a reference to any other fact or even an action and duty referring to their corresponding state.
 - `preconditions` - Boolean logic with references to other facts defined in the model.
 The evaluation of this expression determents if the actions can be taken or not.
 - `create` - An array of references to other acts, facts and/or duties that will follow out of this action.
 The creation of a fact out of a action can be enforced by defining that fact with a `CREATE` expression as function.
-- `terminate` - An of references to other actions, facts and/or duties that will be terminated (eg. revoked) by taking this action.
+- `terminate` - An array of references to other actions, facts and/or duties that will be terminated (eg. revoked) by taking this action.
-- `reference` -  A jurisdictional reference to law/regulation this action is implied from.
+- `sources` -  An array that contains jurisdictional references to the law/regulation this action is implied from.

 ```json
 {